ekaterynah/SelfAssessment/Skills/Programming.md

-## Programming fundamental concepts
+﻿## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value: 🖐️ used
-  - identifier
+  - identifier: 🖐️ used
-  - variable
+  - variable: 🖐️ used
-  - constant
+  - constant: 🖐️ used
-  - scalar
+  - scalar: 🖐️ used
-  - literal
+  - literal: 🖐️ used
-  - expression
+  - expression: 🖐️ used
   - heap
-  - function
+  - function: 🖐️ used
-  - procedure
+  - procedure: 🎓 known
-  - method
+  - method: 🖐️ used
-  - class
+  - class: 🖐️ used
-  - prototype
+  - prototype: 🖐️ used
-  - event
+  - event: 🎓 known
-  - type
+  - type: 🖐️ used
-  - primitive types
+  - primitive types: 🖐️ used
   - reference types
-  - flag
+  - flag: 👂 heard
   - lexical scope
-  - code block
+  - code block: 🖐️ used
   - conditions
   - loops
-  - assignment
+  - assignment: 🖐️ used
-  - regular expression
+  - regular expression: 👂 heard
-  - interface
+  - interface: 👂 heard
   - contract
-  - module
+  - module: 👂 heard
-  - call stack
+  - call stack: 👂 heard
 - Functions
   - signature
-  - argument
+  - argument: 🖐️ used
-  - parameter
+  - parameter: 🖐️ used
-  - pure function
+  - pure function: 🖐️ used
-  - lambda expression
+  - lambda expression: 🖐️ used
   - side effects
   - closure
   - partial application
-  - curry
+  - curry: 👂 heard
   - higher order
   - recursion
-  - callback
+  - callback: 👂 heard
-  - listener
+  - listener: 👂 heard
-  - compose
+  - compose: 👂 heard
   - pipe
   - memoize
   - wrapper